techatpark/bootme/README.md

-# Reference Implementation of Static Site using NPM Scripts
+# Design Systems
-Reference implementation for HTML Prototypes using NPM Scripts.
-This codebase is maintained by students and volunteers of [techatpark](http://www.techatpark.com)
+Reference implementation for Open Design Systems.
+This codebase is maintained by students and volunteers of [techatpark](http://www.techatpark.com).
+As part of the course Student is expected to complete one esign system each

 ### Design Goals

 We have below design goals.

-1. Use Low level tools as much as possible
-1. Stablilty over cutting edge
-1. Best Practices and Conventions
-1. Build time Speed

-We carefuly avoided using image optimization during build time as it is good to do images at design time rather than build time.
+1. Clean Code vs Completion/Customization
+2. upgraded with Latest version uniformely

 ### Setup